Alexmhack/postgresql_local/README.md

 For more specific where filtering we can use the AND keyword in the WHERE clauses, or we can use a clause with OR to fulfill either or both of the conditions.

+We can use the functions that PostgreSQL has like the AVG for getting the average of some field.

+SELECT AVG(duration) FROM flights;